October 16th

 vidyā kāmadughā dhenuḥ santoṣo nandanaṃ vanam॥

-- cāṇakya nītiMeaning of the subhAShita:
+Meaning of the subhAShita:

-Anger is the Lord of the South (Yama, Lord of death), and intense desire is hell's river, Vaitaraṇī (to be crossed over after death).
+Anger is the Lord of the South (Yama, the Lord of death), and intense desire is hell's river, Vaitaraṇī (to be crossed over after death).
 Knowledge is like the wish-fulfilling cow, and contentment is heaven's paradise.

 Commentary:

 Equally perilous is intense desire.
-Desires can take any form, but once rooted, they will not let the mind rest until they’re satiated—often at any cost.
+Desires can take any form, and once rooted, will not let the mind rest until they’re satiated—often at any cost.
 Strong cravings are likened to the Vaitaraṇī River from the scriptures, a filthy boundary between the living and the dead.
 After death, each jīva must cross it, its ease dependent on the life they led.
 But if one wants to create a living hell for himself here and now, having unrelenting desires is the easiest way!

 Contentment is finding peace in the present.
-Cravings have no end; the verse already compared it to the rivers of hell.
+Cravings have no end; the verse already compared it to the river of hell.
 Contentment, however, is a celestial garden, Nandanavana, where peace and joy flourish.
 Contentment sprouts from deep satisfaction rooted in acceptance of who we are and our situations.
-The serenity obtained by this kind of satisfaction is nothing short of such a heavenly grove!
+The serenity obtained by this kind of satisfaction is nothing short of a heavenly grove!

 Thus, heaven or hell is in our hands.
-Our minds hold the power to choose: to live in anger and insatiable desire and call it hell, or to pursue knowledge and contentment and live in heavenly bliss.
-The choice is ours.
+Our minds hold the power to choose—to live in anger and insatiable desire and call it hell, or to pursue knowledge and contentment and live in heavenly bliss.
+The choice is ours!

 pada vigrahaH: